 The Cambio cycling route will consist of four concentric circles.
 Each will contain 16 radiant lines, while four long-distance greenways will connect the perimeter of the metropolis.

-Dedicated bicycle parking spaces, physical and digital orientation displays, and low-impact lighting will all be part of the project.
-The lighting will be powered on during the day and will only turn on in response to nighttime activity to save energy.
+Dedicated bicycle parking, physical and digital wayfinding displays, and low-impact lighting will all be part of the project.
+The lighting will be powered during the day and will only turn on in response to nighttime activity to save energy.

-Even though the project will cost 250 million euros, according to the Milan Metropolitan Council, it will result in savings of more than 1 billion euros.
-Advantages in terms of congestion and road accidents, as well as in improving the health of people and the environment.
+Although the project will cost 250 million euros, according to the Milan Metropolitan Council, it will result in savings of more than 1 billion euros.
+Benefits in terms of congestion and road accidents, as well as in improving the health of people and the environment.